AlexandreFortin1030/CyberTraining_BeCode_Kamkar3/SC-900_Notes/Notes.md

 * Compliance reporting

 #### What is CNAPP ?
--> Cloud-Native Application Protection Platform.It is an all included cloud-native software platform that simplifies monitoring, detecting and acting on potential security threats and vulnerabilities.
+-> Cloud-Native Application Protection Platform.
+It is an all included cloud-native software platform that simplifies monitoring, detecting and acting on potential security threats and vulnerabilities.

 ![My Local Image](./Pictures/15.png)